Frequently Asked Questions

 What if my child begins lessons and dislikes the instrument?

-Children usually stick with an instrument if the parents show continued interest in their progress and praise their achievements.
-However, if you do decide you want to try another or an additional instrument just speak with the Director.
-She will be happy to help you find an alternative lesson.
+Children usually stick with an instrument if the parents are encouraging and show continued interest in their childs progress and praise their achievements.
+However, if your child does decide they want to try another or an additional instrument just speak with the Director or Director's Assistant.
+They will be happy to help you find an alternative lesson.

 What if we do not like the instructor?